soukudom/Sample-IOx-BRKOPS-2490/IoT-Orchestrator/README.md

 Vendor specific proprietary formats are not decoded
 Kontakt.io or other tags are supported only when configured to advertise iBeacon or Eddystone

+*Note*: Some sensors send their measurements via GATT notifications rather than standard BLE advertisements, so these values may not appear in the parsed advertisement data.

 ## Variables
 Please make sure you replace the placeholder variables below with values specific to your network and IoT Orchestrator setup.